francineannealvarez/WellCare/README.md

  ##**Key Features ✨**

 🔑 **Patient Registration & Login**: Secure patient sign-in functionality allows patients to create and manage their profiles.
-Once logged in, they can view appointment histories, make new bookings, and manage their details.
+Once logged in, they can view appointment histories, make new bookings, and update their entered information whenever needed, ensuring their profile stays up-to-date.

 🗓️ **Appointment Booking**: Patients can easily browse available departments and schedule appointments with doctors based on their availability.